LCC-CIT/CS295N-Example-BookReviews/README.md

   A database and Entity Framework were added.
 The book review entered by the user is now stored in the database.
 - 7-RepositoryPattern
   The a ReviewRepository was added and the ReviewController was refactored to use it.
 A FakeReviewRepository was added and unit tests were written that use it.
+- 8A-SeedData
+  Code to seed the database with some initial book reviews was added.
+Seed data is added using a simpler method than the one shown in the Murach textbook.
+This is the instructor's preferred method of adding seed data.
+- 8B-LinqFiltering
+  Added code to filter reviews by book title or reviewer.